D.C. voting guide: What you need to know about early voting, mail-in ballots

 Can I vote in person if my ballot was mailed to me?

 Yes.
-You can bring your completed ballot to an early voting location or to a vote center on Election Day and turn it in there, according to the Board of Elections.
+You can bring your completed ballot to an early-voting location or to a vote center on Election Day and turn it in there, according to the Board of Elections.
 If you already mailed in your ballot and then go to vote in person, however, you’ll need to fill out a special ballot, which will be calculated after Election Day and issued to people whose voting eligibility cannot be determined while voting in person.
 In this case, the process would help make sure that your vote is counted only once.

+When a person submits a mail-in ballot, its bar code will be scanned, meaning that same person cannot then cast a ballot in person.
+Conversely, as soon as someone votes in person, the Board of Elections won’t open any mail-in ballot that the person submits.

 How do I ensure my vote gets counted?